 Disclaimer: We are serious about content integrity and staying true to our readers.
 Thus, you can be assured that any article you read across our website is free of bias and is not produced by AI-platforms.
+Also, this post contains a few affiliate links.
+If you click on them to make a purchase, we may earn a small commission at no extra cost to you.
 Read about our editorial policies.

 If you come across any Indian city sans an Udupi Cafe today, it would be quite a surprise.
 Though the authenticity at many places may be questionable, Udupi’s famous dishes such as Idli, Dosa, Vada and Uttapam have allured foodies’ palates across India.
 They have even reached the streets of America, Hong Kong and Europe, despite originating in coastal Karnataka.

-Recently, I have heard some Gujaratis say they eat idlis for breakfast on most days – quite a contrast from the clichéd assumption that their mornings start with Jalebi and Fafda.
+Recently, I have heard some Gujaratis say they eat idlis for breakfast on most days – quite a contrast from the clichéd assumption that their mornings start with Jalebi and Fafda

 Thanks to the delectable taste, healthy nature, ease of making, and affordability of the fermented rice-urad dal batter, you will find dosa carts even in the bylanes of West Bengal, Punjab and Odisha.
 And, in popular pilgrimage destinations like Shirdi, there’s absolutely no dearth of Udupi cafes, with at least one in every kilometer’s radius!